the212/nba-zerb/README.md

 ## TO-DO

-* Join alllogs.csv and allnames.csv to add player name, position etc.. to alllogs

 * Incorporate Advanced Game Log (per player, start with casperjs... download both gamelog and advancedGameLog from player page.. join on pname?)

 * Handle 2016 data (has extra DFS column, that 2015 and below doesn't have...
 DFS = DraftKings Points)